 Now for a much more seasonal post: vintage fur.
 UPDATE!
 After oodles of queries I have created a new post, Selling Grandma’s Vintage Fur.
 This includes a vintage fur price range list for the winter of 2012/2013.
 You may find answers to fur price questions.
+I have also created, in January 2015, a second post, Furs You Can’t Sell: what to do with vintage endangered fur pieces.

 I am dealing with a spate of questions from people about vintage furs.
 I love both taxidermy and vintage clothing – the stuffed dead animals in my retroish living room make me a go-to person for this.